Angrezi Medium Movie Review: Irrfan Khan Hits The Right Chord With His Moving Performance!

 Right from her childhood, Tarika (Radhika Madan) harbours a dream of studying abroad.
 Initially, her father Champak Bansal (Irrfan Khan), who owns a sweetmeat shop named Ghasitaram, is a bit apprehensive about her 'videshi' plans as he fears losing his daughter.
 Nevertheless, he throws a challenge at Tarika to earn good grades and secure a scholarship at Truford University in London.

-With her hard work and dedication, Tarika passes with flying colors.
+With her hard work and dedication, Tarika passes with flying colours.
 Unfortunately, Champak inadvertently ends up ruining her opportunity of studying in London.
-Shattered by this, he takes it upon himself to fulfill his 'bitiya's ambition by hook or by crook.
+Shattered by this, he takes it upon himself to fulfil his bitiya's ambition by hook or by crook.

 Direction